EduKav1813/my-elasticsearch/README.md

 The goal of this project is to implement a primitive version of the elasticsearch.
 This project is purely for educational purposes and is not to be used in any production environment.

-While simplistic, this projects should be very modular and open for future extensions, even if none will come.
+While simplistic, this project should be modular and open for future extensions, even if none will come.

+## What you need to run it

+The main dependencies are:

+1. Python 3.8 or older.
+2. MongoDB.

+The current version of the project only supports the MongoDB installed locally as a database.

 ## How to run